RonaldPhilipsen/home-ops/README.md

 | Node                | CPU               |  RAM | Storage    | Function             | OS         |
 |---------------------|-------------------|------|------------|----------------------|------------|
 | CM3588 | Quad-core ARM Cortex-A76 and quad-core Cortex-A55 CPU    | 16GB | 4* 4 Tib SSD  | Bulk storage        | Debian |

-I fully intend to replace the raspberry pis with something with a little more oompfh at some point in the future, perhaps more cm3588's, perhaps something else.

 Big shout out to original [flux-cluster-template](https://github.com/onedr0p/flux-cluster-template), and the [Home Operations](https://discord.gg/home-operations) Discord community.